"Feel at home, away from home in the heart of the Durham Dales"

 EXPLORE & DISCOVER

 Whatever your leisure interests may be, you'll find everything from castles and museums to waterfalls and reservoirs.
 The superb surrounding countryside provides a stunning landscape of open heather moors and peatlands, attractive dales and hay meadows waiting to be discovered.
 Tumbling upland rivers, wonderful woods, welcoming friendly villages, intriguing imprints of a mining and industrial heritage, distinctive rare birds, animals and plants and much, much more.
 To see what the North Pennines AONB has to offer you on your next holiday, just click on each picture to explore further.
-We're also just a stones throw away from the Lake District and the Yorkshire Dales.
+We're also just a stones throw away from the historic city of Durham, the Lake District and the Yorkshire Dales.

 For more information click on each picture